 The Commission has interest rate exchange agreements with respect to certain portions of its Turnpike Senior Revenue Bonds, Series 2009A, 2018A, 2018B, Second Series of 2019, Series of 2020, and 2020A.
-In addition, the Commission has interest rate exchange agreements with respect to its Turnpike Subordinate Revenue Refunding Bonds, First Series of 2022, Registration Fee Revenue Refunding Bonds, Series of 2023, and Oil Franchise Tax Revenue Bonds, Series 2009B and 2016A.
-Upon the issuance of the 2023B Bonds and the refunding of the Turnpike Senior Revenue Bonds, Series 2018A and 2018B, the interest rate exchange agreements associated with the 2018A and 2018B Bonds will be associated with the 2023B Bonds.
+In addition, the Commission has interest rate exchange agreements with respect to its Turnpike Subordinate Revenue Refunding Bonds, First Series of 2022, 2005 Registration Fee Revenue Bonds, and Oil Franchise Tax Revenue Bonds, Series 2009B and 2016A.